Rogue Invitational: History

 The third Rogue Invitational returned to live competition in 2021, which took place over three days in October at Dell Diamond near Austin, Texas.
 It provided a prize purse of $1.25 million at the minimum, the biggest in CrossFit outside of the CrossFit Games, and it became the only CrossFit competition that pays out to all athletes competing including airfare and accommodation.
 It also expanded to include a strongman contest this year, instituting the biggest prize purse in the history of strongman competition.
 20 men and 20 women in CrossFit (no qualifiers this year) were invited to compete in the CrossFit competition, while the field for the strongman competition had 10 athletes including 4 WSM champions.
 Martins Licis was the first winner of the strongman competition at Rogue Invitational.

 In 2022, 15 top male and 15 top female athletes from the CrossFit Games were invited, and at least 5 men and 5 women from the qualifier which returned this year.
 The competition was extended to four days this year with an extra offsite event added.

+In 2024, the Invitational was moved to Aberdeen Scotland.
+This year, invitations were issued using a new ranking system based on the performance of athletes over a 5-year period but weighted in favor of more recent competitions including the Open, Quarterfinals, CrossFit Games and Rogue Invitational.
+It includes an "Exceptions Points Table" to award points for those who missed a competition for any specific reason.
+The top 10 in this system will be invited, with five from the Q online qualifiers, and five more at the discretion of Rogue.
+A strongwoman competition with the biggest prize purse in the history of the sport was added this year.

 Events

 The first Rogue Invitational had 8 events for individuals, 7 for teams and 4 for Legends.
 No team competition was held after the first year.
 The second featured 6 events, the third 7, the fourth 10.
 The programming of the events at Rogue has a bias toward strength.

 The first strongman competition had five events.
 They include the "Wheel of Pain" created by Rogue, which is an implement inspired by the film Conan the Barbarian and the largest implement ever created for a strongman competition and first used in the Arnold Strongman Classic.
-Other events included the Rogue-created Elephant Bar for max deadlift and Stone Over Hitching Post.
+Other events included the Rogue-created Elephant Bar for max deadlift and Inver Stones over hitching post.
 Six events were scheduled over two days in the second strongman competition, with three events repeated from the first competition: Cyr Dumbbell Ladder, Yoke Carry & Overhead Log Lift Medley, Stone Over Hitching Post.
 Specially-constructed equipment include "Rogue-a-Coaster Pull" where competitors pulled 600 lbs in a cart up a slope simulating a roller coaster ramp, and "Tower of Power" that featured an elevated 900 lbs deadlift on a platform.